atomheartother/wanwan-html5/README.md

 - ~~Gapless audio loop so wolf girl can wan better (that's actually kind of hard for sync reasons)~~
 - Actual menu so we can have a LOT of wolf girls, a volume slider...
 - ~~Vector graphics~~
+- Use url parameters for girls instead of function calls
 - Awoo maybe.

 # Philosophy